 Scottish Women’s Writing.
-With Elizabeth Ewan, Sarah Dunnigan, and Evelyn Newlyn.
-Attending to Early Modern Women, University of Maryland, 10 November 2000.
+With Elizabeth Ewan, Sarah Dunnigan, and Evelyn Newlands.
+Attending to Early Modern Women.
+University of Maryland, 10 November 2000.

-The Early Modern Scottish Family as seem in the Literature of Religious Autobiography.
+The Early Modern Scottish Family as seen in the Literature of Religious Autobiography.
 Scottish Studies Colloquium, University of Guelph, 14 October 2000.

 Logos and Mythos: The Lord’s Supper in 17th–Century Scotland.
 Sixteenth Century Studies Society Conference, Toronto, 22 October 1998.

 Mistress Rutherford and her Autobiography.
-University College of Cape Breton Sabbatical Seminar, 13 February 1997.
+UCCB Sabbatical Seminar.
+13 February 1997.

 Covenanting in Scotland 1556–1730: Traditions and Critics.
 Institute for Advanced Studies in the Humanities, University of Edinburgh, 2 November 1995.